HimanshuSharma789/Dictionary-floating-widget/README.md

 # Dictionary-floating-widget
-Gives quick definition of a word searched, along with some synonyms
+Gives quick definition of a word searched, along with some synonyms.

+Best when reading a pdf, documnet, book or a website (blog).

 The UI shows up at the top right corner of screen